-RCO Young is an orchestral training programme for talented young instrumentalists ages 14–17 created by the Royal Concertgebouw Orchestra.
-RCO Young will be launched in the summer of 2019 with a particular focus on attracting talented young people from groups underserved by and underrepresented in the classical orchestral field in Europe.
-Each summer, a group of young musicians will come together to interact with one another, learn from and work with RCO musicians in a variety of settings—including coaching, sectionals, chamber music ensembles, and personal development—and play under the direction of a famous conductor.
+Young is an orchestral training programme for talented young instrumentalists ages 14–17 created by the Concertgebouworkest.
+Young has a particular focus on attracting talented young people from groups underserved by and underrepresented in the classical orchestral field in Europe.
+Each summer, a group of young musicians will come together to interact with one another, learn from and work with Concertgebouworkest musicians in a variety of settings—including coaching, sectionals, chamber music ensembles, and personal development—and play under the direction of a world famous conductor.

-RCO Young is open to EU citizens from all backgrounds.
+Young is open to European citizens from all backgrounds.
 We particularly welcome applications from those who will bring greater diversity to classical orchestral music and those who have not yet had access to highly selective training opportunities through youth orchestra programmes, summer festivals, camps, etc., outside of their communities.
-You must be between the ages of 14 and 17 during the summer 2019.
-This means that your birthdate must be between 26 August 2001 and 7 August 2005, with no exceptions.
+You must be between the ages of 14 and 17 during the summer 2020.
+This means that your birthdate must be between 22 August 2004 and 4 August 2008, with no exceptions.

-In 2019 there will be two performances, one at The Concertgebouw in Amsterdam (the Netherlands) and one at Flagey Concert Hall in Brussels (Belgium).
-There will also be a try out in Akoesticum, and a chamber music concert at the RCO House in Amsterdam.
+In 2022 there will be a performance at The Concertgebouw in Amsterdam (the Netherlands) and the Elbphilharmonie in Hamburg (Germany).
+There will also be a try out in Akoesticum, and chamber music concerts.

 The application and audition process take place online.
 Learn more about applying by clicking here.

-In line with its mission, RCO Young aims to include a broad range of qualified participants from across the European Union to reflect the exceptional diversity of Europe.
+In line with its mission, Young aims to include a broad range of qualified participants from across the European Union to reflect the exceptional diversity of Europe to reflect the exceptional diversity of Europe.
 Applications are reviewed based on a variety of factors, including the applicant’s technical ability, musicianship, passion, willingness to collaborate, intellectual curiosity, and social and emotional maturity.

 The programme will be taught in English.
 During the summer camp there will be mentors taking care of the participants who will be capable of speaking more different languages.

-In the summer of 2019 RCO Young’s symphony orchestra will be made up of 71 musicians.
-Applicants can apply with the following instruments: violin, viola, cello, bass, flute, oboe, clarinet, bassoon, French horn, trumpet, trombone, bass trombone, tuba, and timpani.
+In the summer of 2021 Young’s symphony orchestra will be made up of 73 musicians.
+Applicants can apply with the following instruments: violin, viola, cello, bass, flute/piccolo, oboe, cor anglais, clarinet, bassoon, French horn, trumpet, trombone, bass trombone, tuba, timpani and percussion.

 Yes, but a separate application is required for each instrument.
 Please note that auxiliary instruments such as piccolo, English horn, and bass clarinet do not require a separate application.